thelabdc/six-steps-to-datascience/README.md

 * Open the “intro-to-python.ipynb” file
 * (It’s a great tutorial, but personally I’d skip the wordpress sections.)

 You can now walk through every (non-WordPress) step in the tutorial.
 You can also play around in the environment, create new notebooks, and test things about for yourself.
-If, at any point, you need to load a missing package, just add the following to your script:
+If, at any point, you need to load a missing python package, just add the following to your script:

 `> !pip install name-of-missing-package`